QuiqueCrespo/ComputationalLogic/Readme.md

 ## Grammar

 We first have to define the syntactic and grammatical structure of the sentences, since they are the contact point between the user and prolexa.
-In order to enable the interaction to be meaningful we must define the main types of sentences and their respective logical representations.
-Therefore, we have defined sentences with transitive, intransitive and nominal predicates and their corresponding logical representations, as follows:
+To enable the interaction to be meaningful we must define the main types of sentences and their respective logical representations.
+Therefore, we have defined sentences with transitive, intransitive, and nominal predicates and their corresponding logical representations, as follows:

 - Nominal predicates:
   - Singular: Toby is a dog => dog(toby):-true.